ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Abstract

 \section{Abstract}

-Large Language Model (LLM) agents are emerging to transform daily life.
-However, existing LLM agents primarily follow a reactive paradigm, relying on explicit user instructions to initiate services, which increases both physical and cognitive workload. \cmt{In this paper, we propose \workname, the first end-to-end proactive agent system that harnesses massive sensory contexts and LLM reasoning to deliver proactive assistance. \workname~first employs a proactive-oriented context extraction approach with on-demand tiered perception to continuously sense the environment and derive hierarchical contexts that incorporate both sensory and persona cues.} \workname~then adopts a context-aware proactive reasoner to map these contexts to user needs and tool calls, providing proactive assistance.
-We implement \mbox{\workname}~on Augmented Reality (AR) glasses with an edge server and extensively evaluate it on a real-world testbed, a public dataset, and through a user study.
-Results show that \mbox{\workname} achieves up to 33.4\% higher proactive prediction accuracy, 16.8\% higher tool-calling F1 score, and notable improvements in user satisfaction over state-of-the-art baselines, marking a significant step toward proactive assistants.
-A video demonstration of \workname~is available at \nolinkurl{https://youtu.be/pRXZuzvrcVs}.
+Recent studies have begun to explore proactive large language model (LLM) agents that provide unobtrusive assistance by automatically leveraging contextual information, such as in code editing and in-app suggestions.
+However, most focus on short, task-specific episodes or on-screen contexts, rather than continuously perceiving and assisting users throughout daily life.
+Enabling such in-the-wild assistance requires continuous sensing of users’ surroundings, which can incur substantial system overhead.
+In this work, we propose \workname, an end-to-end proactive agent system that harnesses on-demand sensory contexts to provide in-the-wild assistance. \workname~first employs on-demand tiered perception to continuously sense users’ surroundings by integrating low-cost contextual cues with richer perception on demand, and uses proactive-oriented context extraction to derive hierarchical contexts integrating both sensory contexts and human preferences. \workname~then employs a context-aware proactive reasoner to infer user needs and invokes external tools to deliver proactive assistance.
+We implement \workname~on AR glasses and evaluate it on a public dataset and a real-world dataset.
+Results demonstrate that \workname~achieves up to 27.7\% higher proactive prediction accuracy and 20.5\% lower false detection than state-of-the-art baselines.
+A user study with 20 participants shows that 85\% were satisfied with \workname~and willing to use it in daily life.

 \settopmatter{printfolios=true}